 Comprehensive Woodworking Programs

-Specialized Craft Courses
+Specialised Craft Courses

-Type | Key Focus | Examples |
+| Type | Key Focus | Examples |

-Project-Based | Finished items like furniture | SkillShare’s Herb Planter Box |
+| Project-Based | Finished items like furniture | SkillShare’s Herb Planter Box |

-Technique-Focused | Tool mastery and precision | Taunton Router Workshops |
+| Technique-Focused | Tool mastery and precision | Taunton Router Workshops |

-Comprehensive | Structured skill progression | Centre’s 12-Week Program |
+| Comprehensive | Structured skill progression | Centre’s 12-Week Program |

-Specialized | Niche techniques | Craftsy Woodturning |
+| Specialized | Niche techniques | Craftsy Woodturning |

 When choosing, think about your goals and how much time you have.
-Courses like Woodcraft’s free classes or Home Depot’s workshops are great for beginners7.
+Courses like Woodcraft’s free classes or Home Depot’s workshops are great for beginners.
 Picking the right course helps you achieve your woodworking dreams.

 Online vs. In-Person Woodworking Education Options

 Choosing between online and in-person woodworking education options depends on what you value most.
-Before 2020, most classes were in-person9.
+Before 2020, most classes were in-person.
 Now, we have a mix of both, offering more choices.
 Each option has its own benefits.

 - In-person: Immediate feedback, tool access, and community interaction